Zzackllack/Websites/Website-scanner/README.md

 # Website-scanner

-Website-scanner is a Python tool designed to scan a webpage for various types of media files, including images, videos, audios, and links to external video hosting sites.
+Website-scanner is a Python tool designed to scan a webpage for various types of media files, including images, videos, audios, documents, and links to external video hosting sites.
 The tool downloads the found media files to a specified directory and logs the results for easy reference.
+Additionally, it provides a user-friendly GUI for easier interaction.

 ## Features

-- Scans a webpage for images, videos, audios, and external links
+- **NEW**: Scans a webpage for images, videos, audios, documents, and external links
 - Downloads found media files to a specified directory
 - Logs all actions and found links in a log file
 - Displays download progress with a progress bar for large files
+- **HUGE UPDATE**: Collects and logs statistics about the scanned webpage
-- User-friendly input validation for media types
+- User-friendly input validation for media types and directory paths
+- **MODERN UPDATE**: Graphical User Interface (GUI) for easier interaction

 ## Requirements